tenzir/tenzir/web/blog/mobilizing-zeek-logs/index.md

 Now that Zeek logs are flowing, you can do a lot more than selecting specific columns.
-Check out the [reshaping guide](/next/user-guides/reshape-data) for filtering rows, performing aggregations, or routing them elsewhere.
+Check out the [reshaping guide](/next/user-guides/reshape-data) for filtering rows, performing aggregations, and routing them elsewhere.
+Or [store the logs](/next/user-guides/import-into-a-node) locally at a Tenzir node in [Parquet](https://parquet.apache.org) to process them with other data tools.

 ### JSON